Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `vramMonitorEnabled`: (0 = disabled, 1 = enabled) If enabled, vram specific features will be enabled, otherwise it is assumed that free vram is always available.

 - `vramOnlyMode`: (0 = disabled, 1 = enabled) Only adjust resolution based off VRAM; ignore GPU and CPU frametimes.
 Will always stay at initialRes or lower (if VRAM limit is reached).

-- `preferReprojection`: (0 = disabled, 1 = enabled) If enabled, the GPU target frametime will double as soon as the CPU frametime is over the target frametime; else, the CPU frametime needs to be 2 times greater than the target frametime for the GPU target frametime to double.

-- `ignoreCpuTime`: (0 = disabled, 1 = enabled) Don't use the CPU frametime to adjust resolution.

 - `disabledApps`: Space-delimited list of OpenVR application keys that should be ignored for resolution adjustment.
 Steam games use the format steam.app.APPID, e.g. steam.app.438100 for VRChat and steam.app.620980 for Beat Saber.